 Spokane Economy: Top Industries, Biggest Employers, & Business Opportunities

 Spokane's population of 223,266 makes it the state's second-largest city, trailing only Seattle.
-The city has grown about 6.9 percent over the past decade.
+The city has grown about 6.9% over the past decade.
 It serves as the economic and cultural center of the greater Spokane metro area and the Inland Northwest, which includes eastern Washington and northern Idaho.

 Spokane's metro area serves as a critical hub for manufacturing, commercial, and transportation activity in the region, as well as serving as the epicenter for medical services, shopping, and entertainment.